 Can Mycoplasma be the root cause of infections like bacterial vaginosis, yeast infections, and UTIs?

-With the exception of M. genitalium (more on that below), most Mycoplasma are considered “opportunistic pathogens”, meaning that they are normally harmless and only cause infections under certain conditions.
+With the exception of Mycoplasma genitalium (more on that below), most Mycoplasma are considered “opportunistic pathogens”, meaning that they are normally harmless and only cause infections under certain conditions.
 What that means is that Mycoplasma has been associated with a lot of diseases, but has never been shown to be the cause of those diseases.

 Let’s talk about the most commonly found Mycoplasma, M. hominis before we get into the other species later on.

-M. hominis
+Mycoplasma hominis

 Around 20-50% of reproductive age women have M. hominis in their vaginal microbiome.

-M. hominis tends to be found in people who have bacterial vaginosis (BV), and increases up to 10,000 times when other BV-associated bacteria are present
+M. hominis tends to be found in people who have bacterial vaginosis (BV), and increases up to 10,000 times when other BV-associated bacteria are present.

 It has also been associated with trichomoniasis.
-Notably it’s been shown to improve Trichomonas adhesion to vaginal epithelial cells (the cells that make up the vaginal wall).
+Notably, it’s been shown to improve Trichomonas adhesion to vaginal epithelial cells (the cells that make up the vaginal wall).

-But here’s the most important part: it’s commensal, meaning that it does not seem to act out on its own, but rather follows the crowd — if it’s alongside disruptive bacteria, it acts disruptive.
 Treating the Mycoplasma hominis likely won’t do anything to rid of the disruptive bacteria it’s latching onto, just like getting rid of barnacles on a whale won’t do anything if the problem is the whale.

-The research today supports that focusing on treating the overall infection (e.g. bacterial vaginosis) completely (getting to a place where your microbiome is dominated by protective microbes with low levels of pathogenic like Gardnerella vaginalis, Prevotella, etc.) is more likely to get rid of your symptoms than just treating Mycoplasma hominis
+The research today supports that focusing on treating the overall infection (e.g. bacterial vaginosis) completely — getting to a place where your microbiome is dominated by protective microbes with low levels of pathogenic like Gardnerella vaginalis, Prevotella, etc. — is more likely to get rid of your symptoms than just treating Mycoplasma hominis

 Why?
 Remember how I said I love bacteria for its diversity and versatility?
-Certain other BV-associated bacteria like Prevotella and Mobiluncus are more likely to be contributing to symptoms than Mycoplasma hominis because of their specific abilities and characteristics to cause an immune response —characteristics Mycoplasma hominis simply doesn’t have.
+Certain other BV-associated bacteria like Prevotella and Mobiluncus are more likely to be contributing to symptoms than Mycoplasma hominis because of their specific abilities and characteristics to cause an immune response — characteristics Mycoplasma hominis simply doesn’t have.
 We also have much more data and research to back up that bacteria like Prevotella and Mobiluncus cause symptoms than we do M. hominis (although the research is evolving!).

 Does Mycoplasma cause recurrent vaginal infections?